leukemia-kispi/HiChIP-Analysis/HiChIP.md

 ## Execute the Aligment Script

-Run the HiChIP_mergedRep.sh script.
+Run the HiChIP_mergedRep_Alignment.sh script.
 You will be promted to provide the main working directory, should be same for where you setup the directory architecture by executing DirectoyrArchitecture.sh.
 The read files for your samples should be allocated to folder 1.Rawdata should.
-Make sure sample name will follow stucture HiChIP_<CellLine>_<conditions>_Rep<NUMBERS>_suffix, you can use the HiChIP_ID.txt file to have the script make the change.
+Make sure sample name will follow stucture HiChIP_<CellLine>_<conditions>_Rep<NUMBERS>_suffix, you can use the HiChIP_IDs.txt file to have the script make the change.

 ```
 bash HiChIP_mergedRep.sh
 ```

 The script will:
-- Adjust the sample names accordign to HiCHIP_ID.txt
+- Adjust the sample names accordign to HiCHIP_IDs.txt
 - Initiate DovetailHiChIP conda environment
 - Trim adapters and short reads, generate fastqc after trimming
 - Merge trimmed replicate reads before alignment